Saaya season 1: Release

-The series was announced to premiere on 7 March 2018 but was delayed due to editing issues and premiered on 21 March on Wednesday at 9:00 p.m.
+The series was announced to premiere on 7 March 2018 but was delayed due to editing issues and premiered on 21 March on Wednesday at 9:00 pm.
 It airs thrice a week with the duration of one hour.
 The drama was previously titled as ‘Jin’ but changed afterward.
-During Ramadan, the channel reduced its running time to half an hour from 9:15 P.M to 9:50 P.M.
-From 20 June it returned to Wednesday to Friday at 9:00 p.m. with one-hour episodes, but after extension the show aired on Wednesday 9:00P.M due to delay in shooting issues.
+During Ramadan, the channel reduced its running time to half an hour from 9:15 pm to 9:50 pm.
+From 20 June it returned to Wednesday to Friday at 9:00 pm with one-hour episodes, but after extension the show aired on Wednesday 9:00 pm due to delay in shooting issues.
 The series was among the top horror shows of 2018.

 Sequel

-In December 2021, it was revealed that season 2 of Saaya is in production starring Wajiha Khan Durrani, Mizna Waqas, Inaya Khan, Naveed Raza, Zainab Qayyum as initial cast members of the show.
+In December 2021, it was revealed that Season 2 of Saaya is in production starring Wajiha Khan Durrani, Mizna Waqas, Inaya Khan, Naveed Raza, Zainab Qayyum as initial cast members of the show.
 Later, Momina Iqbal, Mashal Khan were revealed as female leads.
 Sohail Sameer, Maham Aamir and Saleem Mairaj reprise their roles from the first season.
 It was released on 6 May 2022 on Geo Entertainment.